A Marjolin ulcer is a rare and aggressive type of skin cancer that can form from burn scars or other poorly healing wounds.

-They may also remove a lymph node near the sore and test it for cancer to see if it’s spread.
+Your surrounding lymph nodes may be examined via ultrasound.
+If something suspicious is detected, the lymph node near the sore may be removed and tested for cancer to see whether it’s spread.
 This is known as a sentinel lymph node biopsy.

 Depending on the results of the biopsy, your doctor might also use a CT scan or MRI scan to make sure it hasn’t spread to your bones or other organs.

 Treatment usually involves surgery to remove the tumor.
-Your surgeon can use a few different methods to do this, including:
+A surgeon can use a few different methods to do this, including:

 - Excision.
-This method involves cutting out the tumor as well as some of the tissue around it.
+This method involves cutting out the tumor and some of the tissue around it.